Strong Foundations — Amazing Futures

 There is no pass score for the AEAS assessment.
 However we do prefer that students are in the upper-intermediate level.
 Scores show whether students are below average, average or above average – against students in the same year level.
 The AEAS test is an assessment of student’s actual abilities in: English proficiency; mathematical reasoning; general ability pass score.

 AEAS test results are available seven working days after the test date and these, together with the essay which is part of the assessment and also the latest school report, are reviewed at PLC.

 What is ELICOS?

 ELICOS (English Language Intensive Course for Overseas Students) is designed to teach the English language skills required for an Australian school.
 When a student has been taught in a non-English speaking school, it is likely that they will be required to undertake ELICOS, at a language centre in Melbourne, prior to attending PLC.

 Which English language centres do you recommend?

 For students requiring boarding, we recommend Avalon College.
-For students with accommodation in Melbourne, we suggest Hawthorn Language Centre and Melbourne Language Centre.
+For students with accommodation in Melbourne, we suggest Hawthorn Language Centre, Melbourne Language Centre and SACE English Language Centre.

 Do I need to arrange OSHC for my daughter?